SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/smartrest-templates.md

 SmartREST templates are a collection of request and response templates used to convert CSV data and {{< product-c8y-iot >}} Rest API calls.
 For example, you can use SmartREST templates to easily add devices to the platform instead of manually writing the requests each time.

 To ease the device integration, {{< product-c8y-iot >}} supports static templates that can be used without the need for creating your own templates.
 These templates focus only on the most commonly used messages for device management.
-For further information on static templates, refer to the [Device SDK guide](/reference/smartrest-two#mqtt-static-templates).
+For further information on static templates, refer to the [Reference guide](/reference/smartrest-two#mqtt-static-templates).

 Open the **SmartREST template** page from the **Device Types** menu in the navigator.